Learn everything you need to know about MACsec, also known as Media Access Control Security.

-Going deeper, here is what MACsec offers:
+Going deeper, here is what else MACsec offers:

 - Device-to-device security – MACsec establishes secure transfer of data between two devices regardless of the intervening devices or network.
 This has allowed MACsec to be used in LANs, MANs and WANs to secure data communication.

 - Connectionless data integrity – Unauthorized changes to data cannot be made without being detected.
 Each MAC frame carries a separate integrity verification code, hence the term connectionless.

 - Data origin authenticity – A received MAC frame is guaranteed to have been sent by the authenticated device.